audreystott/microk8s-on-nimbus/README.md

 # MicroK8s Cluster on Nimbus

-This doumentation is for using Kubernetes on your Nimbus instance(s).
+This documentation is for using Kubernetes on your Nimbus instance(s).
 The steps will enable you to run your own Kubernetes cluster and automatically deploy applications such as RStudio and JupyterHub.

 If you have a number of Nimbus instances and would like to make use of them as a cluster for your project's compute requirements, then MicroK8s is the simplest way to do that.

+## Before you begin

 Before starting, you will need to have:
 - An instance for the master node